 In retrospect, it is easier to conclude that credibility is indeed important in reducing the costs of disinflation but that, for good reasons, the Bank of Canada and the U.S. Federal Reserve probably did not have much credibility at the time.
 After all, the previous decade had not revealed these central banks capable of keeping a lid on inflation, no matter how much they claimed to dislike it.
-Today, after almost twenty years of inflation targeting, the Bank of Canada has established a great deal of credibility with regard to its commitment to maintaining low and stable inflation, and it is understandably reluctant to take any actions that would diminish it.6
+Today, after almost twenty years of inflation targeting, the Bank of Canada has established a great deal of credibility with regard to its commitment to maintaining low and stable inflation, and it is understandably reluctant to take any actions that would diminish it.

 Another part of the lesson regarding the high cost of disinflation involves what other policies, in addition to a conventional tightening of monetary policy, might be applied as part of an overall disinflation policy package.
 In his evaluation of the success of the Anti-Inflation Board (AIB), which operated from 1975 through 1978, McCallum (1986) argues that the AIB successfully reduced the rate of growth of nominal (and real) wages below what would otherwise have occurred, and thus was instrumental in helping Canada avoid a deep recession in the late 1970s.
 In contrast, with the disappearance of the AIB in 1978, there was no such force preventing the rise of wages in the early 1980s, with the result that Canada experienced a much deeper recession.
+McCallum is essentially arguing that in a world with solidly entrenched inflation expectations, the AIB reduced the sacrifice ratio by helping to dampen the upward drift of Canada's Aggregate Supply curve.